-Bellevue's collection of outdoor sculptures, fountains, objects, and paintings acts as a museum without walls, fees, and viewing restrictions.
+Bellevue's collection of outdoor sculptures, fountains, objects, and paintings acts as a museum without walls, fees and viewing restrictions.
 It is accessible to everyone every day.
 This collection enriches the community's quality of life, provides a sense of place, and adds interest and vitality to the landscape.
 In addition to static displays of visual art, parks provide a backdrop for structured or unstructured performing arts.
-New additions are included in City parks.
-Sculptures were placed Meydenbauer Bay Park.
-In the Downtown Park, a large art piece is scheduled to be implemented at the Northeast gateway in 2022.
+New additions are located in city parks, including sculptures that were placed in Meydenbauer Bay Park.
+In Downtown Park, a large art piece is scheduled to be implemented at the northeast gateway in 2023.